Ramneek82810/Breast-Cancer-AI-Models/README.md

 Diagnosis begins by extracting some cells from the tumor via a Fine Needle Aspiration (FNA) biopsy. 💉🔬🔎

-Benign tumors: Not spreading, relatively safe. 😊💚🌼 Malignant tumors: Cancerous and need immediate intervention to stop the growth. ⚠️💔🚨 Role of Machine Learning
+-Benign tumors: Not spreading, relatively safe. 😊💚🌼

+-Malignant tumors: Cancerous and need immediate intervention to stop the growth. ⚠️💔🚨

+## Role of Machine Learning
 Machine learning analyzes digitized tumor images to classify cancers as malignant or benign. 🖥️💡📸

 Support Vector Machine (SVM) Classifier